numberscope/frontscope/doc/working-with-git-and-github.md

 When all of those changes look right, click the big green button at the top right that says "Create Pull Request".
 This click will take you to the "Open a Pull Request" form.
+(Note that the first time you push a branch to git, the response message actually includes a quick direct link to thisform; you can save that away and use it later, instead of navigating through GitHub's web interface.)

-There are just two boxes you need to fill out here.
+There are just two boxes you need to fill out on the form to open a pull request.
 The first is the title.
 GitHub will have filled in something based on the content of your branch.
 It should be in the "semantic commit message" format linked in the [commit](#commit-changes) section, and it should summarize the overall effect of your PR on the Numberscope system.
 So if you don't like what GitHub filled in, improve it before you submit.

 The other box is the commit description.
 It is prefilled with a statement you need to agree to -- read it over carefully to make sure you agree before you